TomHarrop/tomharrop.github.io/src/resume.md

 ### Research & University positions

+2023--Present
+:  **Scientific Officer**, CSIRO, Clayton, Australia.
+    I contribute to the development of a genomics platform for natural resource management.
+    This involves experiment design, method development and data analysis to address challenges in conservation genomics, species identification, and biodiscovery in plants and insects.

 2021--Present
-:  **Academic Specialist (B)**, Melbourne Bioinformatics, University of Melbourne, Australia.
+:  **Academic Specialist**, Melbourne Bioinformatics, University of Melbourne, Australia.
 :   **Bioinformatician**, Galaxy Australia.
-    In my current position, I provide training and support to researchers and projects using bioinformatics in Melbourne's biosciences precinct.
+    In this position, I provide training and support to researchers and projects using bioinformatics in Melbourne's biosciences precinct.
     I am also part of the team that develops and runs Galaxy Australia.

 2020--2021